nicocriscuolo/StructuRly/README.md

 -   the graphic output produced when the observations of the barplot are divided into sections according to the different populations or sampling sites (or both) may not be accurate when using a very large number (&gt; 60) of populations or sites defined a priori by the user.
 Moreover, in this case, you could see a light overlap between the axis title and the axis text of the barplot.

-The slight bugs related to some characteristics of the graphs are shown only in the presence of the interactive plot, but the downloaded file won't present any problem.
+The slight bugs related to some characteristics of the graphs are shown only inside the interactive plots, but the downloaded file won't present any problem.

 ### Citation